-On July 8, 2020, we announced that we were implementing the Restructuring Plan under the CCAA in order to accelerate our transition to an online retailer and wholesaler of high-quality tea and accessories and that during the restructuring process, we would continue to operate our online business through our e-commerce platform at www.davidstea.com and on the Amazon Marketplace, as well as our wholesale distribution channel.
-Following a careful review of available options to stem the losses from its brick-and-mortar footprint, our management and Board of Directors determined that a formal restructuring process was the best option in the context of an increasingly challenging retail environment, further exacerbated by the COVID-19 pandemic.
+On July 8, 2020, the Company announced that it was implementing a restructuring plan (the "Restructuring Plan") under the Companies' Creditors Arrangement Act (Canada) (the "CCAA") in order to accelerate its transition to predominantly an online retailer and wholesaler of high-quality tea and accessories and that during the restructuring process, the Company would continue to operate its online business through its e-commerce platform at www.davidstea.com and the Amazon Marketplace as well as its wholesale distribution channel.
+Following a careful review of available options to stem the losses from our brick-and-mortar footprint, the Company's management and Board of Directors determined that the formal Restructuring Plan was the best option in the context of an increasingly challenging retail environment, further exacerbated by the COVID-19 pandemic.

-On July 8, 2020, we obtained the Initial Order pursuant to the CCAA from the Québec Superior Court in order to implement the Restructuring Plan.
-Among other things, the Initial Order provided for the appointment of PricewaterhouseCoopers ("PwC") as Monitor in the CCAA proceedings.
+On July 8, 2020, the Company obtained an Initial Order pursuant to the CCAA from the Québec Superior Court in order to implement the Restructuring Plan (the "Initial Order").

 On July 9, 2020, the United States Bankruptcy Court for the District of Delaware entered an order in favor of the Company under Chapter 15 of the United States Bankruptcy Code.
-The order of the United States Bankruptcy Court provisionally recognized the proceedings under the CCAA and enforced the Initial Order, in effect providing protection to us from creditor action against its assets in the United States.
+The order of the United States Bankruptcy Court provisionally recognized the proceedings under the CCAA and enforced the Initial Order, in effect providing protection to the Company from creditor action against our assets in the United States.

-As part of its Restructuring Plan and further to obtaining the Initial Order, we, on July 10, 2020, sent notices to terminate leases for 82 of our stores in Canada and all 42 of our stores in the United States.
+As part of the Restructuring Plan and further to obtaining the Initial Order, the Company, on July 10, 2020, sent notices to terminate leases for 82 of its stores in Canada and all 42 of its stores in the United States.
 These lease terminations were effective on August 9, 2020.

-On July 16, 2020, we obtained an Amended and Restated Initial Order from the Québec Superior Court, extending to September 17, 2020 the application of the Initial Order.
+On July 16, 2020, the Company obtained an Amended and Restated Initial Order from the Québec Superior Court, extending to September 17, 2020 the application of the Initial Order.
 The Amended and Restated Initial Order also dealt with certain administrative matters, particularly with regards to the lease terminations.

-On July 30, 2020, we sent notices to terminate leases for an additional 82 stores in Canada.
+On July 30, 2020, the Company sent notices to terminate leases for an additional 82 of its stores in Canada.
 These lease terminations were effective on August 29, 2020.